Ramat Gan Safari has the most extensive collection of animals in the Middle East. Moreover, there are African territories with grazing herds.

 For me, the highlight of this tour was feeding giraffes with cabbage.

 There are two ways to feed a giraffe.
 The “natural” one: giving food as if it is taken from a tree.
 Like in the following photo:

-This mother elephant with two babies is one of my favorite photos from this Safari morning tour:
+This mother elephant with two babies is one of my favorite photos from that Safari morning tour:

 Since small elephants can not cover themselves with dust, their mother does it for them.

-Though I didn’t see the crocodile move, we were told that this is the real thing 🙂
+Though I did not see the crocodile move, we were told that this was the real thing 🙂

-Note: the train is open (has no windows).
-Thus it does not enter the lions’ area.
+Note: the train is open (it has no windows).
+Thus it does not enter the lions

 We entered the open space once again in our car.
 And these are the photos I took on our way to the lions.